Akr4ta/akrata-icon-theme/README.md

 Move either the akrata-icons or akrata-icons-anarchy folder to icons directory ~/.local/share/icons/

 # Warning
-This icon theme has only been tested in Gnome and Cosmic desktop environment.
-Other environments may display color inconsistencies.
+This icon theme has only been tested on GNOME and COSMIC desktop environments.
+Other environments may display colors inconsistently.

-Akrata Theme uses device icons from Papirus Icon Theme.
-Not installing Papirus may result in missing or incorrect device icons.
+The Akrata Theme uses icons from the Papirus and Adwaita icon themes.
+Not installing them may result in missing or incorrect device icons.

 This theme was designed to be used in dark themes.